stephennewman/budgenudge/PAYBUDGE_FEATURE_SPEC.md

 ## 🎯 COMPETITIVE IMPACT

-This feature represents a **category-defining innovation** that could establish BudgeNudge as the leader in intelligent financial management.
+This feature represents a **category-defining innovation** that could establish Krezzo as the leader in intelligent financial management.
 The combination of:

 1. **Pay-aligned billing** (unique to market)
 2. **Automatic budget resets** (user delight)